emm-aah/honest_hours/README.md

 ### Google Spreadsheet

 The spreadsheet is built of individual employee worksheets.
 Each worksheet contains the information for the year so far.
 The from the year previous can be input by the employer at the start of the new year if they allow for the carry over of holidays and overtime pay.
-Each sheet is seperate so the personal data of each employee would be private if the employer needed to speak to anyone about their particular worksheet.
+Each sheet is separate so the personal data of each employee would be private if the employer needed to speak to anyone about their particular worksheet.
 This worksheet is updated once all the data is entered correctly.
-This will be balanced then if the employee decides to cash out their overtime by taking away the equivalant.
+This will be balanced then if the employee decides to cash out their overtime by taking away the equivalent.

 ![Google Sheet](/documentation/images/google_sheet.png)